 - Use turn signals to warn others of your turn. - Slow down smoothly, change gears as needed to keep power, but do not coast unsafely.
 Unsafe coasting occurs when your vehicle is out of gear (clutch depressed or gearshift in neutral) for more than the length of your vehicle.

 If you must stop before making the turn:

-- Come to a smooth stop without skidding. - Come to a complete stop behind the stop line, crosswalk, or stop sign. - If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap).
+- Come to a smooth stop without skidding. - Come to a complete stop behind the stop line, crosswalk, stop sign, or points where curb lines intersect (see note below).